RyanLHicks/nuclear_reactors_sql/README.md

   - Nuclear reactors by supplier and operator relationships
    <img width="3159" height="1180" alt="image" src="https://github.com/user-attachments/assets/80698c40-2539-41f4-ac67-6be9c14510b5" />

+- Main Points
+1. Électricité De France is a champion nuclear operator.
+2. Framatome and Westinghouse Electric Corp. are the heavyweights for reactor supply.
+3. Many suppliers usually stick to one reactor type, while many operators mix and match reactor types.

 - Interpretation and Use:
   - This section focused on the supplier and operator data.
 This is a good section for potential investors into nuclear reactors to get a general idea of who owns majority of the reactors and supplies them as well.
-This can be potentially expanded into finding the financials into reactor data per supplier and operator but for now it's good starting point for general data.
+This can potentially expand into finding the financials into reactor data per supplier and operator but for now it's good starting point for general data.
+We can ask questions like; how would we compete with established operators and suppliers?
+Why do operators and suppliers use specific materials, is it based on their location and material availability?
+How do certain supplier-operator relationships work?
+This section is essential to understand the business side of things relating to nuclear reactors.

 #### **3. What countries are most involved with nuclear energy?**
 - SQL Query and Raw Data:
   - [Counts total reactors per country and percent dominance](https://github.com/user-attachments/assets/103206b6-51dc-444c-be6d-fa03019baf80):

-    Displays how many reactors each country has and the percent overall.
-The USA leads all operational reactors with 89 and that equates to 21.8% share overall, and the next top country is france with 56 and a 13.7% total share.
+    The USA leads all operational reactors with 89 and that equates to 21.8% share overall, and the next top country is France with 56 and a 13.7% total share.
   - [Finds the reactor type diversity by country](https://github.com/user-attachments/assets/99f94f98-14d2-4113-bbc6-2de49605579b):

-    We can see through this query the diversity of reactor types between each country and we can see that China and Russia are the most diversified countries for reactor types with 3 different.
+    China and Russia are the most diversified countries for reactor types with 3 different for each.
   - [Finds which countries are supplying the most energy](https://github.com/user-attachments/assets/6178def2-4d42-4711-b0b7-05376cd01d4b):

-    This will show the total output in MWE for each country and the USA takes the lead with 90,781 total output in MWE.
+    USA takes the lead with 90,781 total output in MWE.
   - [Shows the percent dominance in energy by country](https://github.com/user-attachments/assets/e33115e3-7ed0-403f-959c-c27d2a043e42)

     The query expands the previous query by extrapolating the energy percent share and the USA has a 24.9% total share of total nuclear energy worldwide.
   - [Shows total mwe output per countries reactors](https://github.com/user-attachments/assets/bf55fe72-7c47-49aa-ba8c-c3ac886975ad):

   We can dive deeper into the energy produced by country by dividing the energy output for each country by their total reactors.
 The top three nuclear energy producing countries were used and France has 1,095 MWE per reactor, the USA has 1,020 MWE per reactor, and China is 966 MWE per reactor.
-This ultimatley shows how efficent each country is per reactor.
+This ultimately shows how efficient each country is per reactor.

 - Visualization
   - Total reactors for each country:
     <img width="1000" height="1400" alt="Q4" src="https://github.com/user-attachments/assets/0eb816a1-442e-43f7-ad83-01ef02f042bf" />